Luttrellstown Castle: The Luttrell family

 Henry Lawes Luttrell, 2nd Earl of Carhampton (born 1743, died 1821) was the son of Simon, 6th Lord Luttrell of Luttrellstown.
 He served as a Member of Parliament for Bossiney in 1768, and subsequently was Adjutant General of Ireland, where he became notorious for his role in suppressing the Irish Rebellion of 1798.
 He was so hated that he sold Luttrellstown Castle in 1800, but in a revenge attack, the grave of his grandfather Colonel Henry Luttrell (died 1717) was opened and the skull smashed.
 His 'popularity' in Ireland is encapsulated by an incident in which the Dublin Post of 2 May 1811 reported his death.
 Luttrell demanded a retraction, which the newspaper printed, but it appeared under the headline Public Disappointment.
 Luttrell was an absentee landlord who also owned an estate in the West Indies but resided at Painshill Park in Surrey, England.

-His sister Anne Luttrell (1742-1808), considered, and written about, as one of the great beauties of the ages.
-Anne was first married to a commoner, Christopher Horton (or Houghton) of Catton Hall, on 4 August 1765.

-She later married Prince Henry, Duke of Cumberland and Strathearn, the sixth child of Frederick, Prince of Wales, and Augusta of Saxe-Gotha, and a younger brother of King George III.
-Their marriage took place at Hertford Street in Mayfair, London on 2 October 1771.

-King George III did not approve of the marriage, as Anne was a commoner and previously married.
-Due to this, he later had the Royal Marriages Act 1772 passed to prevent any descendant of George II marrying without the consent of the sovereign, a law which remained in effect until the passage of the Succession to the Crown Act 2013, which, in addition to several other modifications, limited the requirement to obtain royal consent to only the first six persons in line to the throne (rather than all descendants).